-Emperor Franz Joseph was the emperor of Austria and the King of Hungary from 1848 until 1916 and played an important role in the development of Schönbrunn Palace and its gardens.
+Emperor Franz Joseph was the emperor of Austria and the King of Hungary from 1848 until 1916 and played an important role in developing Schönbrunn Palace and its gardens.

-Emperor Franz Joseph ordered the construction of new buildings and gardens, and also had many of the existing structures and gardens renovated.
+Emperor Franz Joseph ordered the construction of new buildings and gardens and had many existing structures and gardens renovated.
 Today, Schönbrunn Palace is a popular tourist destination and a monument to Austrian history and culture.

 There are many things to see and do at Schönbrunn Palace.
-Visitors can explore the palace’s 1,441 rooms, which are decorated in the Rococo style or take a walk through the palace’s beautiful gardens.
+Visitors can explore the palace’s 1,441 rooms, decorated in the Rococo style, or walk through the beautiful gardens.

 Schönbrunn Palace Exterior

-The exterior of Schönbrunn Palace is just as impressive as the interior and features a number of beautiful Baroque buildings, gardens, and statues – as well as a zoo!
+The exterior is just as impressive as the interior and features a number of beautiful Baroque buildings, gardens, and statues – as well as a zoo!